masularenuka/flipkart_television/README.md

 # flipkart_television
-counting televisions available in the flipkart online website
+counting televisions available in the flipkart online website and displaying the information